Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Serverless computing paradigm

 Since it is supposed that the state of a microservice is stored in associated backend services, the protocols (for communications with these backend services) may deliver events informing the microservice on the state change.
+One of these protocols can implement one-way communication with an external backend service (clock) to provide (in successive time slots) the current date and time to a microservice in order to synchronize this microservice and the entire CNApp.

 Putting all these pieces together, functionality $\mathcal{F}$ of microservice can be defined on the basis of: \begin{itemize} \item functions, that process incoming messages, of the form $f_{in}$ with appropriate superscripts corresponding to protocols; \item repository of relations $(\phi_1, \phi_2, \dots , \phi_m)$; \item repository of functions $(h_1, h_2, , \dots , h_l)$;